ceph/cbt/README.md

  4. pdsh (and pdcp) - a parallel ssh and scp implementation
  5. ceph - A scalable distributed storage system

-Note that pdsh is not packaged for RHEL7 and CentOS 7 based distributations at this time, though the rawhide pdsh packages install and are usable.
+Note that pdsh is not packaged for RHEL7 and CentOS 7 based distributions at this time, though the rawhide pdsh packages install and are usable.
 The RPMs for these packages are available here: